pkaplish20/AltaML_Coding_Exercise/README.md

 #### Execution
 ____________________________________________________________________________________________________
-Download the code, install the dependencies required.
+Download the code and install the dependencies required.
 To run the application, execute the following command and open http://127.0.0.1:5000 in your browser.
 Upload the file using the 'Browse' and 'Upload' buttons.
 The path traveled by turtle is displayed as a graph.
 The graph represents the following things:
 1. The end location of the turtle is displayed as a coordinate highlighted in red.
 2. The orientation of the turtle is depicted by the arrow associated with the point.